Moremar/IT_tutorials/CyberSecurity/Security/Tools.md

 It does not check passwords against a target hash, but against a target network system (so it can be detected).
 For common protocol, it can detect automatically if an attempt is successful or not.
 For HTTP login against a custom website, it needs to know the message to expect in case of failure.

+Hydra has a GTK+ based GUI version called `hydra-gtk`.

 ```shell
 # try all passwords in a word list to access the target IP in SSH with a given user (login)